Photo by Sandy Schaeffer

 National Science Foundation

-Before January 2009, Marrett was the Assistant Director for Education and Human Resources (EHR).
+She has served as NSF's acting director (June - October 2010 and March 2013 - March 2014), acting deputy director (January 2009 – January 2011), and senior advisor.
+Before January 2009, Marrett was the assistant director for Education and Human Resources (EHR).
 In EHR, she led NSF's mission to achieve excellence in U.S. science, technology, engineering and mathematics (STEM) education at all levels, in both formal and informal settings.

 From 2001 to 2007, Marrett was the University of Wisconsin System's Senior Vice President for Academic Affairs.
 She also served concurrently as Professor of Sociology at the University of Wisconsin-Madison.
 Before joining the University of Wisconsin, she was the Senior Vice Chancellor for Academic Affairs and Provost at the University of Massachusetts-Amherst.